AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 To get an OAuth token to enable CI/CD:

-1. Navigate to the [Adobe Developer Console](https://developer.adobe.com/console) and select your desired workspace.
+1. Navigate to the [Adobe Developer Console](https://developer.adobe.com/console) and select the workspace that contains your mesh.

     ![Workspace Card](../_images/workspace-card.png)